Admission with GRE & GMAT Scores

 Eligible candidates will be considered on a rolling basis.
 It is the responsibility of the candidate to confirm through the Law Admissions Office that the program is still open before they apply.
 The ABA limits seats available to a percentage of each entering class.
 Once the enrollment commitments suggest that the entering class has reached this set percentage, the program will be closed.

-Please call the Admissions Office at (803) 777-6605 for more information or to verify that you are eligible to apply under the conditions of this special pilot admissions program.
+Please call the Admissions Office at 803-777-6605 for more information or to verify that you are eligible to apply under the conditions of this special pilot admissions program.
+If you plan to apply to USC Law through the Now2JD program, please submit an additional addendum in your application stating your intentions.
+This will notify the admissions team of the need to waive the LSAT requirement.

 This program is designed for candidates who have earned, or will earn, a bachelor’s degree from a campus of the University of South Carolina or seek to be enrolled in a graduate dual degree from the University of South Carolina.
 Candidates must have earned a cumulative undergraduate grade point average of 3.60 or higher as reported by the Law School Admission Council’s Credential Assembly Service.
 Candidates must provide evidence that they scored at or above the 85th percentile nationally (at the time the test was taken) on the SAT or ACT examination.